 Previous attendance of the course Analysis of Multivariate Data is recommended.
 Alternatively, the script can be provided to interested students.

-The course is offered irregularly.
+The course (lecture and exercise) is offered irregularly.
 Detailed information can be found on the chair's website.

-4.179 Course: Nature-Inspired Optimization Methods [T-WIWI-102679]
+4.180 Course: Nature-Inspired Optimization Methods [T-WIWI-102679]

 Responsible: Prof. Dr. Pradyumn Kumar Shukla